Kladovo transport: Relocation to Šabac

-Because of the incipient Heim ins Reich action, in which Kladovo was viewed as a focal point for ships, the refugees finally had to leave, though not in the desired direction.
-On 17 September 1940, moored with a tugboat, they were brought to Šabac, located some 300 km upstream on the Sava, arriving on 22 September.
+From 19 to 22 September 1940, the refugees were forcibly moved by the Yugoslav authorities upstream ~330 km by three barges (including the Penelope) that were towed by tugboats past Belgrade to a small city named Šabac, located on the Sava River.
+It must have been disheartening for the refugees to see that they were once again sailing in the opposite direction, even farther away from their original destination.
+This transfer was ordered by the Yugoslav government because the Yugoslav authorities feared that hostilities might occur between the Jewish refugees and ethnic Germans ("Volksdeutsche") who were moving into the Kladovo area from Romanian regions (Bessarabia and North Bukovina) that Romania (with Germany approval) was forced to give to the Soviet Union.

-In Šabac, couples and older people were housed with locals all over the city in 380 private furnished rooms, while the majority of young people moved in an abandoned three-story flour mill.
-Various Zionist youth associations lived in another building, the religious Zionist Mizrachi in a smaller house.
+In Šabac (located in the Yugoslavian province called Serbia), couples (including some with infants) and older people were housed with local citizens all over the city in private furnished rooms, while the majority of the young people (members of the Aliyat HaNo'ar) moved into an abandoned three-story former flour mill.
+Various other Zionist youth associations lived in another building, and the religious Zionist organization Mizrachi lived in a smaller house.
 In addition to bedrooms, all the buildings were equipped with shared kitchens.
 The center of the camp was a building block in which additional clothes, material and food warehouses were available and various workshops could be used for retraining courses.
 There were also administrative offices and the office of a representative of the Jewish community federation in the building.
-Two local Jewish doctors operated a private hospital with 20 beds in an abandoned sanatorium.
+Another building (an abandoned sanatorium) was turned into a small hospital (with 20 beds and a pharmacy) that was staffed with eleven physicians (nine of whom were members of the Kladovo Group and two were local doctors) and a dentist.
 Although the Association of Yugoslav Jewish Communities was formally responsible for them, they were able to largely manage themselves.

-Through the move to Šabac, more and more order came to life of the refugees; they held concerts and lectures, could move about freely in the city until 8 p.m., and were allowed to go out once a week until midnight.

-They printed newspapers, and organized regular schooling in the Šabac synagogue.

-They could visit the two cinemas in Šabac and a reading room run by the Society of Friends.
-Although they were not allowed to officially accept any work, some still earned a little pocket money, through which they could improve their sparse food rations.
-They asked their relatives by letter about interventions for obtaining immigration certificates to Palestine or about immigration channels in the United States, and even contacted the local Palestinian authorities and the Jewish Agency.
+Testimonies from survivors described that the local Serbians were very friendly toward the Kladovo Group.
+The mayor of Šabac, Mr. Miodrag Petrović, played a key role in welcoming the refugees to Šabac and looking after some of their needs; he even hosted three families in his home.